OperantAI/secops-chaos/cmd/woodpecker-ai/README.md

-# Secops Chaos for AI
+# Woodpecker for AI

-Secops Chaos component for running security-focused chaos experiments against AI apps and APIs
+Woodpecker component for redteaming against AI apps and APIs

 ## Pre-commit